jasper-zanjani/notes/sources/README.md

 Netlify will watch changes to a GitHub repo as a continuous delivery platform for static sites.
 ### TechSNAP
 [Web](https://techsnap.systems) [Twitter](https://twitter.com/techsnapsystems)
+### TGI Kubernetes
+#### TGIK 91
+**Endpoint Slices** are a new feature in K8S 1.16 which provide a scalable and extensible alternative to Endpoints resources.\
+**kpack** is a K8S-native system for using **Buildpacks**: a structured, opinionated method of building container images.
+Buildpacks were first conceived by Heroku in 2011, and since then they have been adopted by Cloud Foundry and other PaaS (GitLab, Knative, Deis, Dokku, and Drie). kpack is a less opinionated alternative to Buildpack assocaited with Pivotal.\
+Dockerfiles can be a bit too flexible sometimes.
 ### User Error
 [Web](https://error.show/) [Twitter](https://twitter.com/usererrorshow)